Mkhuseli Jack: Early engagement in politics

 Mkhuseli Jack only learned about the system of apartheid in South Africa when he moved to the city of Port Elizabeth to continue his high school education.
 The Apartheid laws had prevented him from enrolling in a school, but co-operating with local organisations he managed to enroll in 1975, where he developed as a leader amongst his peers.
 Later, he helped create and lead the Port Elizabeth Youth Congress, part of the United Democratic Front (UDF) and became involved in the emerging civic movement.

 Jack helped form the United Democratic Front on 20 August 1983.
 It was an Umbrella Organization composed of trade unions, women's groups and youth organisations.
 The UDF coordinated these groups, while focusing on sorting out problems in the Port Elizabeth area.

 The United Democratic Front initially gained attention through low-key, non-violent acts of defiance such as rent boycotts and labour strikes.
 Its members encouraged people to get involved in problems that afflicted them directly.
-The organisation's motto was: "Well support you in what concerns you and you can support us in what concerns us."
+The organisation's motto was: "We'll support you in what concerns you and you can support us in what concerns us."
 The interests of the organisation essentially ran parallel to those of the people it worked with.
 Via the support they offered, they were in turn able to gain the faith and support of those they had helped.

-At this time, while Jack was active in the South African Students Movement (SASM) and the Black Consciousness Movement (BCM), he came in contact with Barney Pityana a human rights lawyer and South-African theologian.
-Mkhuseli Jack's relation to Barney Pityana shaped his early political views and career.
+At this time, while Jack was active in the South African Students Movement (SASM) and the Black Consciousness Movement (BCM), he came in contact with Barney Pityana, a human rights lawyer and South African theologian.
+Jack's relation to Barney Pityana shaped his early political views and career.